NekoCarreraDesigns/readme-generator/README.md

   # Contents: none

-  # Usage: generating readme files using the command line
+  # Usage: Generating readme files from the command line for future projects

-  # License MIT
+  # License: MIT

-  # Contributors so far it's just me
+  # Contributors: So far only me